-The insurance company typically pays twice the face value of the policy, hence its other moniker: the double indemnity rider.
+In the case of accidental death, the insurance company typically pays twice the face value of the policy, hence its other moniker: the double indemnity rider.

 According to research conducted by the Centers for Disease Control and Prevention, accidents are one of the top five leading causes of death in the United States, taking over 135,000 lives each year.

-Policyholders must choose to include the accidental death rider as an additional provision to their base life insurance plan.
+Policyholders must choose to include it as an additional provision to their base life insurance plan.

 The double indemnity rider usually doesn’t require one to undergo a medical examination or to answer any health-related questions.

 For individuals who don’t qualify for traditional term or whole life policies, this option may be their best bet.

 However, there’s a slight chance policyholders may encounter higher insurance premiums from adding this specific provision.

-It’s worth noting that the accidental death rider is not available in every state.
+It’s worth noting the accidental death rider is not available in every state.
 Before digging too deep into this rider’s specifics, contact your insurance provider to see if this provision is available in your state.

-Some common plans include a cap on the benefit with payouts doubling for a fare-paying passenger traveling on a Common Carrier, such as an airplane or a train.
+Some common plans include a cap on the benefit, with payouts doubling for a fare-paying passenger traveling on a Common Carrier, such as an airplane or a train.